 The last decade has witnessed a significant expansion in the knowledge base required of the professional accountant.
 The business environment has become increasingly complex, as evidenced by the growth in the body of accounting and auditing standards, tax, U.S. Securities and Exchange Commission (SEC), and other regulatory requirements.
 An accountant must also be well versed in communications and analytical skills, computer-based information systems, professional ethics, and global issues.

 The Master of Accountancy (MAcc) program is recommended for those students wishing to fulfill the 150-hour education requirement which most states, including New Mexico, have legislated as a requirement for taking the Uniform CPA Examination.
 Upon completion of Master of Accountancy degree program, a student is qualified to take the CPA and CMA examinations.
-It is a 30-credit program requiring 18 credits in accounting and 12 credits of electives.
+It is a 30-credit program requiring 21 credits in accounting and 9 credits in other courses.
 Because the educational requirement for entry into the public accounting profession is increasing in most states to 150 credit hours, students should give strong consideration to pursuing a master’s degree in accounting.

 - View requirements for the uniform CPA exam in New Mexico.